ibm-cloud-docs/hlf-support/howto/console-fixpack.md

 If you experience a problem while you are updating the operator, go to this [troubleshooting topic](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-v2-troubleshooting#ibm-hlfsupport-v2-troubleshooting-deployment-cr) for a list of commonly encountered problems.

-### Step four: Update the {{site.data.keyword.blockchainfull_notm}} console
+### Step four: Update the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console
 {: #install-fixpack-console-firewall}

-After you update to the {{site.data.keyword.blockchainfull_notm}} operator, you need to apply the fix pack to your console.
+After you update to the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric operator, you need to apply the fix pack to your console.
 You can update your console by removing the original ConfigMap and deployment spec that was created when the console was deployed.
 Removing these artifacts will allow your console to pull the latest configuration and images from the updated operator.

 You can start by running the following command to delete the ConfigMap used by the console deployer.
 The default name of the deployer ConfigMap is `ibpconsole-deployer`.
 If you changed the name of the console during the deployment process, you can use the `kubectl get configmap -n <namespace>` command to get the list of ConfigMaps on your namespace.
 Replace `<namespace>` with the name of your namespace or OpenShift project:
 ```